mpanighetti/dnd5e-rhythmancy/main.md

 **At Higher Levels.** When you cast this spell using a spell slot of 6th-level or higher, the healing increases by 1d10 for each slot level above 5th.

 When you cast this spell using a spell slot of 7th-level or higher, the spell also ends the Cursed condition for all creatures healed by this spell.
-If any of those creatures are attuned to a cursed magic item, the spell breaks its owner's attunement to the object so it can be removed or discarded.
+If any of those creatures are Attuned to a cursed magic item, the spell breaks its owner's Attunement to the object so it can be removed or discarded.

 #### [Song of Passing](https://github.com/mpanighetti/dnd5e-spells/blob/main/5th-level/song-of-passing.md)